Syd-J/Bi-KD/README.md

-# Bi-KD
-Official implementation of "Simplifying Knowledge Transfer in Pretrained Models" (TMLR 2025)
+# Simplifying Knowledge Transfer in Pretrained Models (TMLR 2025)
+Official PyTorch implementation

+**All details to be added soon!**